-- (b) Response.
+- (ii) For claims based on an-independent remedial action, a written opinion from Eecology under WAC 173-340-515(5), or PLIA under chapter 374-80 WAC, that no further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section.
+A person may request such an opinion from ecology under WAC 173-340-515(5) or from PLIA under chapter 374-80 WAC, as applicable; or - (iii) For claims based on an Eecology-supervised or Eecology-conducted remedial action, sufficient documentation of remedial actions, including investigations, feasibility studies, interim actions, cleanup actions, and compliance monitoring, to demonstrate to Eecology's satisfaction that no further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section. - (b) Response.
 Ecology will review the petition.
 However, the timing of Ecology's review is at its discretion and as resources permit.
-Unless Ecology determines the listing is erroneous, Ecology may collect from the petitioner all costs incurred by Ecology in reviewing the petition and, as applicable, providing for public participation under subsection (6) of this subsection.
+Unless Ecology determines that the listing is erroneous or that the site meets the criteria in subsection (5) of this section, Ecology may collect from the petitioner all costs incurred by Ecology in reviewing the petition and, as applicable, providing for public participation under subsection (6) of this subsection.
 Ecology may require a deposit in advance of reviewing the petition. - (7) Public participation when removing a site from the list.
-For Ecology-conducted and Ecologysupervised remedial actions, Ecology will provide public notice in accordance with WAC 173-340-600(17) before removing a site from the contaminated sites list. - (8) Re-listing of sites.
-Ecology may re-list a site on the contaminated sites list that it previously removed from the list if Ecology or PLIA determines further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section.

-(9) Notification.

-- (a) Ecology will make the contaminated sites list and the current list of remedial action status categories publicly available on Ecology's website. - (b) Ecology will make a site's current remedial action status publicly available on Ecology's website under WAC 173-340-600(5). - (c) If requested, Ecology will notify a person electronically under WAC 173-340-600(6) upon: - (i) Any change in a site's remedial action status; - (ii) Splitting or combining a site on the contaminated sites list; or - (iii) Removing or re-listing a site on the contaminated sites list. - (10) Liability.
+For an Eecology-conducted and or Eecology-supervised remedial actions, Eecology will provide public notice in accordance with WAC 173-340-600(17) before removing a site from the contaminated sites list.
+Ecology may recover the costs of providing such public participation in accordance with WAC 173-340-550. - (8) Re-listing of sites.
+Ecology may re-list a site on the contaminated sites list that it previously removed from the list if Eecology or PLIA determines further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section. - (9) Notification. - (a) Ecology will make the contaminated sites list and the current list of remedial action status categories publicly available on Ecology's website. - (b) Ecology will make a site's current listing and remedial action status publicly available on Ecology's website under WAC 173-340-600(5). - (c) If requested, Eecology will notify a person electronically under WAC 173-340-600(6) upon: - (i) Any change in a site's remedial action status; - (ii) Splitting or combining a site on the contaminated sites list; or - (iii) Removing or re-listing a site on the contaminated sites list. - (10) Liability.
 Placement of a site on the contaminated sites list does not, by itself, imply that persons associated with the site are liable under chapter 70A.305 RCW.